JinqianPan/MetaMap/README.md

 The usage code (what I write) is in this github.
 I am strongly recommand to use the locally MetaMap.

 ## Locally MetaMap

+Locally MetaMap is `more like a server`.
+After installation, subsequent code can be written with python code.
+There are some repo show how to write python code: [pymetamap](https://github.com/AnthonyMRios/pymetamap), [Pymm](https://github.com/smujjiga/pymm).

+Before install the Locally MetaMap, please download [JAVA](www.java.com), otherwise, you will fail to run the server.